How to gain root access by flashing root packages (MD5 and .tar files) ?

 - After being published by a producer company, It is usually quite stable upon release which means they stay without any changes, just like the way they had been published.

-- They contain supporting and warranty services that carry the official support by the firmware vendors, device manufacturers, and the mobile service carriers.
+- They contain supporting and warranty services that carry the official support by the firmware vendors, device manufacturers, and mobile service carriers.

 - Most importantly updates are pushed automatically to the devices by the carriers.